 Reykjanes Peninsula is the most accessible area for visitors, with a great connection from Keflavík International Airport.
 The area is also world-famous for recent volcanic eruptions.
 A good spot here would be the Reykjanestá lighthouse on the tip of the peninsula, where you can catch the last moments of the sun being shaded.

-> Consider joining a guided tour to explore the region’s highlights and make the most of your visit.
+❯ Join a guided tour to explore the region’s highlights and make the most of your visit along with the eclipse event.

 Where in Iceland will the 2026 eclipse be visible?